BackEndTea/FailureTest/README.md

 # FailureTest

-Allow failing PHPUnit tests, to more easily manage your TODO's.
+Allow failing PHPUnit tests and keep a close eye on issues that have been fixed.

 ## Installation